copreus/valorant-agent-snatcher/README.md

 ## Usage
  Run the program **AFTER** Valorant is open.

+ ## What if new maps or agents come out?
+ If a new map comes out, simply add a new line in the config file with the map name.
+If a new agent comes out, simply type the name of the agent.
+This program relies on valorant-api.com, so it does not need to update each time a new agent/map comes out.

 ## How to edit config.json
 Simply type the agent name for each map.
-You are free to leave it blank.
-If valorant ever releases a new map, simply make a new line and type the maps name to add it.
-This program will work perfectly fine with newly released agents without an update.
-(Thanks to [**this**](https://valorant-api.com/)). <br />
-Below is an example config. **DON'T FORGET TO CHANGE YOUR REGION AND SHARD**. <br /> It is recommended to keep the check_delay at **1 second or more**.
+You are free to leave it blank. <br /> Below is an example config. **DON'T FORGET TO CHANGE YOUR REGION AND SHARD**. <br /> It is recommended to keep the check_delay at **1 second or more**.
 ```{